claw-project/claw-language-specification/definition/loop-transform.md

 ###### Options and details
-* *range*: Correspond to the iteration range of the loop to be extracted.
+* `range`: Correspond to the iteration range of the loop to be extracted.
   Notation `i = istart, iend, istep`
-* *map*: Define the mapping of variable that are demoted during the loop extraction.
+* `map`: Define the mapping of variable that are demoted during the loop extraction.
 As seen in the example 1, the two parameters (1 dimensional array) are mapped to a scalar with the induction variable _i_.
   * Each variable in the list is separated by a comma
   * The *mapping* clause can be defined as a list.
 For example, `i,j`
-* *fusion*: Allow the extracted loop to be merged with other loops.
+* `fusion`: Allow the extracted loop to be merged with other loops.
+  * Options are identical with the `loop-fusion` directive

-If the directive **loop-extract** is used for more than one call to the same subroutine, the extraction can generate 1 to N dedicated subroutines.
+If the directive `loop-extract` is used for more than one call to the same subroutine, the extraction can generate 1 to N dedicated subroutines.
 When the `range` and the `map` options are identical, only one dedicated subroutine is generated and used by the different calls.